Ting-s515/Ting-s515/README.md

 ## About Me

-熱衷於榨乾AI與系統架構設計的軟體工程師。
+A software engineer passionate about leveraging AI and system architecture design.

-- 📝 透過部落格記錄技術筆記與學習心得
+- 📝 Documenting technical notes and learning insights through blogging
-- 🌱 持續學習中，期望未來能參與開源社群專案
+- 🌱 Continuously learning, hoping to contribute to open source projects in the future

 ## Tech Stack